jorenn92/Maintainerr/CONTRIBUTING.md

 # Contributing to Maintainerr

 All help is welcome and greatly appreciated!
 If you would like to contribute to the project, the following instructions should get you started...
+(The below is specific to a Windows Development environment.)

 ## Development